-Every forward lives to make a fancy toe drag, or lag the puck behind them and then pulling it through their legs as the defenseman helplessly makes an ill timed poke check, only to realize the players body (and now the puck)i s already past them.
+Every forward lives to make a fancy toe drag or lag the puck behind them and then pull it through their legs as the defenseman helplessly makes an ill-timed poke check, only to realize the player's body (and now the puck) is already past them.
 It's the stuff of legend.
-It's the stuff that makes fans jump out of their seat and say, "Oh my god did you just see that!?!?"
+The plays make fans jump out of their seats and say, "Oh my god, did you just see that!?!?"

-Guys like David Pastrnak of your hometown Boston Bruins, Patrick Kane of the Chicago Blackhawks, and Calgary's Johnny Gaudrea aka "Johnny Hockey" make these highlight reel type of plays almost every game.
-However, for the rest of the mere mortals in the NHL and amateur hockey players all over the globe those kind of puck tricks are rarely successful.
-Thank goodness to be successful you don't have to be able to "stick handle in a phone booth" as they use to say when I was a kid, but you do need to learn how to protect and shield the puck.
+Players like Boston Bruin David Pastrnak, Patrick Kane of the Chicago Blackhawks, and Columbus Blue Jacket forward Johnny Gaudreau, aka "Johnny Hockey," make these highlight reel type of plays almost every game.
+However, these deft puck tricks are rarely achievable for the rest of the mortals in the NHL and amateur hockey players.
+Thank goodness to be successful in hockey, you do not need to be a puck wizard like the aforementioned players, and you don't have to be able to "stick handle in a phone booth," as they used to say when I was a kid; however, you do need to learn how to protect and shield the puck from defenders.

-There are two main ways to be really good at puck possession in my opinion, power or agility.
-Power players such as the Bruins Charlie Coyle use their large frames to protect the puck from opposing players, whereas as agile players like Brad Marchand uses their agility, edge work and skating to protect the puck.
-While both are very different approaches they are both very effective.
+In my opinion, there are two main ways to be really good at puck possession: power or agility.
+Players such as the Bruins' Charlie Coyle use their large frames to protect the puck from opposing players with power, whereas more agile players like Brad Marchand use their agility (edge work and skating) to protect the puck.
+While both are different approaches, they are both very effective.

-In figure 1, we take a look at Charlie Coyle and how he utilizes his size and body positioning to protect the puck.
-Note how Coyle does nothing fancy, but simply places his body between the defender and the puck, making it virtually impossible for the
+In the image below, we take a look at Boston Bruin center Charlie Coyle and how he utilizes his size and body positioning to protect the puck.
+Note how Coyle does nothing fancy but places his body between the defender and the puck, making it virtually impossible for the

 defender to get the puck.
-Note, Coyle also brings his front knee forward (ahead of the opposing player) to gain a lead and also provide an additional layer of puck protection from the pending stick check.
-Beyond the obvious puck protection benefits this image also showcases that Coyle provided himself a few other options, all of which are positive.
+Note Coyle also brings his front knee forward (ahead of the opposing player) to gain a lead and also provide an additional layer of puck protection from the pending stick check.
+Beyond the obvious puck protection benefits, this image also showcases that Coyle provided himself with a few other positive options.

 The next puck possession technique we'll look at is edge setting and agility.
-In this technique you also keep the puck away from the opponent (a central tenet to puck protection) however, the player relies less on strength/size to shield the puck and more on their skating agility.
+In this technique, you also keep the puck away from the opponent (a central tenet to puck protection) however, the player relies less on strength/size to shield the puck and more on their skating agility.
 In my opinion, no one does this better than Brad Marchand of the Boston Bruins.
-Marchand is the master of edge setting, tight turns and rabbit like agility that allows him to shake defenders and protect the puck.
+Marchand is the master of edge setting, tight turns, and rabbit-like agility, allowing him to shake defenders and protect the puck.

-As illustrated in the figure 2 to the right, we see Brad Marchand losing his defender with a razor sharp cut, relying on his excellent edge work and ability to be agile and move his feet in tight spaces.
-If you have ever watched a Bruins game you will often see Marchand in the offensive zone, (defender in hot pursuit), make sharp, hard cuts to protect the puck.
-Sometimes Marchand doesn't lose the player on the first turn or cutback, but it is very rare for him to not shake a player by the second third serpentine move.
-Similar to Coyle, Marchand isn't doing all this for show, he is trying to create "time and space" for either himself or for a teammate.
-He's typically looking for a seam to create a higher percentage scoring chance, or just looking to protect the puck long enough for a teammate to get into a good scoring position.
+As illustrated in the image to the right, we see Brad Marchand losing his defender with a razor-sharp cut, relying on his excellent edge work and ability to be agile and move his feet in tight spaces.
+If you have ever watched a Bruins game, you will often see Marchand in the offensive zone (defender in hot pursuit), making sharp, hard cuts to protect the puck.
+Sometimes Marchand doesn't lose the player on the first turn or cutback, but it is very rare for him not to shake a player by the second or third serpentine move.
+Like Coyle, Marchand isn't doing all this for the show; he is trying to create "time and space" for himself or a teammate.
+He's typically looking for a seam to create a higher percentage scoring chance or just looking to protect the puck long enough for a teammate to get into a good scoring position.

-So as we see above. two totally different styles of puck protection, one based on size and strength, the other based on speed and agility.
-Both are very effective.
-As a player you have to find which style complements your game and skill set.
+So as we illustrated above, two different players employ two different (but effective) styles of puck protection, one based on size and strength and the other based on speed and agility.
+Both are equally effective; however, as a player, you have to find which style complements your game and skill set.